hectorqiu/ubuntu-base/readme.md

 # ubuntu-base docker image

-## About
+## About:

-This is a docker base on ubuntu 14.04.
+This is a docker image base on ubuntu 14.04.

 It change the following settings: